 "We have really worked to diversify campus by recruiting a higher number of students from different countries and nationalities," Green added as he noted an increase in the number of students from China, Finland, Germany and Korea.
 "Today, we have the most diverse international student population in the history of Ferris State University."

 Off-campus enrollment is down slightly, by 10 students, but the number of student credit hours, for that same population, is up by 921.
 KCAD President David Rosen noted that the Grand Rapids-based school's Fall 2013 enrollment was relatively flat due to a slight decline in dual enrollment numbers.
 He noted, however, that the college is ahead in credit hours due to nearly a five-percent increase in FTIACs (first time in any college), which also jumped from five percent out of state to 13 percent out of state this year.

 The number of Ferris FTIAC students has increased by 104 since Fall 2012.
 The mean ACT score for FTIAC students increased slightly to 21.8 while the mean high school grade point average was up slightly to 3.23.

 "These results represent many hours of hard work by our faculty and staff that make Ferris an engaging place to learn," Salomonson said.
 "We are delighted that a record number of students are part of Ferris State University this fall."

 Ferris State University is a four-year public university with campuses in Big Rapids, Grand Rapids and satellite campuses across the state of Michigan.
-Ferris offers more than 180 educational programs, including doctorates, master's, bachelor's and associate degrees, through eight academic colleges: Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.
+Ferris offers more than 180 educational programs, including doctorates, master's, bachelor's and associate degrees, through eight academic colleges: Arts, Sciences and Education, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.